 Candidate Experience Matters

-The CandE Awards program has validated that talent acquisition leaders and employers care about all of the stakeholders in the recruiting process.
-Come and meet our 2014 CandE Award Winners and talent acquisition leaders from across the country and various industries to learn from their best practices.
+The EMEA CandE Awards programme has validated that talent acquisition leaders and employers care about all of the stakeholders in the recruiting process.
+Join us in London and meet our 2015 CandE Award Winners and talent acquisition leaders from across the UK and EMEA and various industries to learn from their best practices.

-During this one day symposium, there will be keynote addresses from top HR leaders and influencers as well as highly informative panel and roundtable discussions.
+During this half day symposium, there will be keynote addresses from top HR leaders and influencers, as well as highly informative panel and roundtable discussions.
 Gather practical tips that you can apply upon your return to your office to improve your company's candidate experience .

-With more than 46,000 respondents last year and trending even higher this year, you'll receive rich data to differentiate you company's "Candidate Experience" and its importance to your company leaders.
+With our record breaking over 145,000 respondents in 2015, you'll receive extensive data to differentiate your company's "Candidate Experience" and its importance to your company leaders.

-Here Are Just A Few Tidbits From The 2013 Research
+Here Are Just A Few Insights From The 2015 Research